baloise/design-system-examples/angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.

+This branch contains angular version 14 and the latest Baloise design system with example how some components can be used.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.